ambagasdowa/notes/Apuntes.md

 +-----------+
 ```

-Because there's no direct equivalent for the SQL Server data type uniqueidentifier.
+Because there is no direct equivalent for the SQL Server data type uniqueidentifier.
 We have to map this type in the rowguid column to a MariaDB VARCHAR type.
 Even though this is the only problematic column, we need to include the others in the CREATE TABLE statement.
 Otherwise, the table would only contain the rowguid column.